Our impact

 Outcome metrics we are building toward

-As UnGovr reaches public availability, we will measure:
+As UnGovr reaches more people, we will measure:

 • Time-to-service: How quickly a resident goes from identifying a problem to reaching the right agency